KCUR-FM

 KCUR-FM (89.3 MHz) is a public, listener-supported radio station in Kansas City, Missouri, broadcasting over the Kansas City metropolitan area and parts of Missouri and Kansas.
 It is a service of the University of Missouri-Kansas City, which also owns 91.9 KWJC.
 KCUR-FM airs mostly NPR and local news and information programming such as All Things Considered, Morning Edition and 1A, while KWJC plays classical music.
-Weekdays on KCUR-FM, a local hourlong talk show, Up to Date, is broadcast at 9 a.m. and repeated at 8 p.m.
+Weekdays on KCUR-FM, a local hourlong talk show, Up to Date, is broadcast at 9 a.m.

 KCUR-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for most U.S. FM stations.
 The transmitter is off Stark Avenue near Missouri Route 78 in Kansas City.

 History

 Educational radio

 In the spring of 1956, C.J.
 Stevens, then Director of Radio and TV at the University of Kansas City (forerunner of UMKC), submitted a budget request for the establishment and operation of an educational FM radio station.
 This request was turned down.
 Stevens and Sam Scott then decided to raise money outside the university and, with the approval of then President McGrath, a modest fundraising campaign was undertaken and a separate FM fund was established.

 KCUR-FM began broadcasting on October 21, 1957 from the third floor of Scofield Hall with a signal range of four miles, two full-time employees and a budget of $15,000 from the University.
 Wiring and setup of the station was done by student volunteers, including some from Rockhurst (Richard J. Allen and Gary Labowitz, who was an announcer/engineer the first two years).
 KCUR was the first university-licensed educational FM station in Missouri and the second FM station in Kansas City.
 The call letters came from the university's short name, "KCU".